Conditional estimates for $L$-functions in the Selberg class II: Introduction

-A typical method to derive upper bounds for the Selberg class functions is to find a suitable way to manipulate these into a sum and then estimate the sum itself in a meaningful way (see e.g. \cite{CarneiroChandee,Carneiro,ChandeeSound,ChirreANote,chirreGoncalves,ChirreSimonicHagen,PalojarviSimonic, SoundMoments}).
-However, finding a good way to write the sum or estimate it, is not trivial and also depends on the region under consideration.
-The approach that recasts the sum using (a modified version of) Selberg's moment formula \cite[Section 13.2]{MontgomeryVaughan} and \cite[Theorems 5.17 and 5.19]{IKANT}, as for example in \cite{ChirreSimonicHagen,PalojarviSimonic}, or directly using the functional equation (e.g. \cite{CarneiroChandee,ChandeeSound,chirreGoncalves}), have proven to be successful and allow many generalizations.
-To estimate the terms coming from the sum, \text{bandlimited majorants} are often used and then the Guinand-Weil explicit formula is applied to the majorants. \textit{Bandlimited} majorants refer to majorants that have compactly supported Fourier transforms and the Guinand-Weil explicit formula connects a sum over zeros to Fourier transforms.
-The method applying majorants and the Guinand-Weil explicit formula in this setting was first used by Goldston and Gonek to estimate the argument of the Riemann zeta function \cite{GoldstonGonek} and by Chandee and Soundararajan to estimate the Riemann zeta function on the half-line \cite{ChandeeSound}.
+A typical method to derive upper bounds for the Selberg class functions is to find a suitable way to manipulate these into sums of primes and zeros and then estimate the sums itself in meaningful ways (see e.g. \cite{CarneiroChandee,Carneiro,ChandeeSound,ChirreANote,chirreGoncalves,ChirreSimonicHagen,PalojarviSimonic, SoundMoments}).
+However, finding a good way to write the sums or estimate them, is not trivial and also depends on the region under consideration.
+The approach that recasts the sums using (a modified version of) Selberg's moment formula \cite[Section 13.2]{MontgomeryVaughan} and \cite[Theorems 5.17 and 5.19]{IKANT}, as for example in \cite{ChirreSimonicHagen,PalojarviSimonic}, or directly using the functional equation (e.g. \cite{CarneiroChandee,ChandeeSound,chirreGoncalves}), have proven to be successful and allow many generalizations.
+To estimate the terms coming from the sums, \text{bandlimited majorants} are often used and then the Guinand-Weil explicit formula is applied to the majorants. \textit{Bandlimited} majorants refer to majorants that have compactly supported Fourier transforms and the Guinand-Weil explicit formula connects a sum over zeros to Fourier transforms.
+The method of applying majorants and the Guinand-Weil explicit formula in this setting was first used by Goldston and Gonek~\cite{GoldstonGonek} to estimate the argument of the Riemann zeta function and by Chandee and Soundararajan~\cite{ChandeeSound} to estimate the Riemann zeta function on the critical line.

 Explicit lower bounds can be derived using similar ideas of bandlimited minorants and the Guinand--Weil explicit formula as in the case with the upper bounds~\cite{CarneiroChandee}.
 However, several other methods have been successfully used to derive lower bounds.
 These include applying suitable integral representations of $\log{\zeta(s)}$, see~\cite{SimonicCS}, the resonance method~\cite{AistleitnerPankowski2017,SoundResonance2008,YangD2023} and Diophantine approximations~\cite{AistleitnerPankowski2017,PankowskiSteuding2013}.
 The resonance method is based on an idea to reduce the problem of estimating certain weighted means of an $L$-function, see~\cite{AistleitnerPankowski2017} for the comparison between the resonance method and Diophantine approximations, and is a powerful method to deduce $\Omega$-results.